peakshift/bitcoin-ux/payments/account-scanning.md

 #### User Flow

-- select "restore wallet"
+- Select "restore wallet"
-- enter recovery phrase
+- Enter recovery phrase
-- account scan begins automatically
+- Account scan begins automatically
-- balance and number of transactions found will increase as more transactions are identified in the addresses.
+- Balance and number of transactions found will increase as more transactions are identified in the addresses.
-- if no transactions are found in the first 20 addresses, the user can select "scan again" to begin another scan.
+- If no transactions are found in the first 20 addresses, the user can select "scan again" to begin another scan.
-- a pop-up comes up, propmting the user to input a custom No. of addresses per scan
+- A pop-up comes up, propmting the user to input a custom No. of addresses per scan
-- user selects " done " and a new scan begins
+- User selects "done" and a new scan begins
-- if transactions are found, the final balance is displayed along with the number of transactions found.
+- If transactions are found, the final balance is displayed along with the number of transactions found.
 The individual transactions will also be displayed.
 The user can also scan again here if the balance is still less than what they had.